Champion Logo

 Champion Logo History

-In 1989, the Sara Lee Corporation bought the brand, and around the same time, the company began to sew uniforms for the NBA (throughout the 90s).
+In 1989, Sara Lee Corporation bought the brand, and around the same time, the company began sewing uniforms for the NBA (throughout the 90s).
 Before that, the company made sportswear for the NFL (since the 70s).
 In addition, the firm has signed contracts with many major colleges to supply sports equipment.
 She was also entrusted with uniforms for American basketball players who participated in the 1992 Summer Olympics.

 Champion Symbol